 Singapore Airlines KrisFlyer

-Furthermore, the only way you’re going to book airline awards in business/first class on Singapore Airlines (with the exception of intra-Asia flights) is by redeeming KrisFlyer miles.
+Furthermore, the only way you’re going to book airline awards in business/first class on Singapore Airlines (except for intra-Asia flights) is by redeeming KrisFlyer miles.

 Singapore Airlines enjoys the most versatile route network due to its centralized home airport located in the heart of Southeast Asia.
 Also, no fuel surcharges will be levied for Singapore Airlines flights, though the case is not the same with partners.

-Hot Tip: If you want to figure out how you’re going to cross the Pacific from the United States aboard Singapore Airlines, check out our definitive guide on Singapore Airlines’ direct U.S. routes.
+Hot Tip: If you want to figure out how you’re going to cross the Pacific from the U.S. aboard Singapore Airlines, check out our definitive guide on Singapore Airlines’ direct U.S. routes.

 Here are some Singapore Airlines routes you can take to Southeast Asia: